 LINK TAB FUNCTION Connection Status Use this screen to configure basic Internet access, wireless settings, and parental control settings.
 This screen also shows the network status of the Zyxel Device and computers/devices connected to it.
 Network Setting Broadband Broadband Use this screen to view and configure ISP parameters, WAN IP address assignment, and other advanced properties.
 You can also add new WAN connections.
-Wireless General Use this screen to configure the wireless LAN settings and WLAN authentication or security settings.
+Wireless General Use this screen to configure the WiFi settings and WiFi authentication or security settings.
 Guest/More AP Use this screen to configure multiple BSSs on the Zyxel Device.
 MAC Authentication Use this screen to block or allow wireless traffic from wireless devices of certain SSIDs and MAC addresses to the Zyxel Device.
 WPS Use this screen to configure and view your WPS (WiFi Protected Setup) settings.
 WMM Use this screen to enable or disable WiFi MultiMedia (WMM).
-Others Use this screen to configure advanced wireless settings.
-Channel Status Use this screen to scan wireless LAN channel noises and view the results.
+Others Use this screen to configure advanced WiFi settings.
+Channel Status Use this screen to scan WiFi channel noises and view the results.
 Mesh Use this screen to enable or disable Mesh.
-Mesh Topology Use this screen to configure the MAC address of the extender connected to the Zyxel Device.
 Home Networking LAN Setup Use this screen to configure LAN TCP/IP settings, and other advanced properties.
 Static DHCP Use this screen to assign specific IP addresses to individual MAC addresses.
 UPnP Use this screen to turn UPnP and UPnP NAT-T on or off.
+Additional Subnet Use this screen to configure IP alias and public static IP.
+Wake on LAN Use this screen to remotely turn on a device on the local network.
+Use this screen to remotely turn on a device on the local network.